Sofya of Axum

+Historical background

 She was married to king Ella Amida (Ousanas).
 She was widowed in c.
 330, and her son, Ezana of Axum, succeeded her dead husband as king.
 As her son was still a child upon his succession, she ruled as regent during his minority.

+Alternate names

-The official chronicle of the Ethiopian monarchy from 1922 lists Sofya as a reigning monarch in her own right named "Ahywa Sofya", who ruled by herself from 299 to 306 (c.
-306–313 on the Gregorian calendar).
-Archeological evidence for a sole reign of Soyfa is lacking however.
+The 1922 regnal list of Ethiopia lists Sofya as a reigning monarch in her own right named "Ahywa Sofya", who ruled by herself from 299 to 306 (E.C.).
 This king list claims she was the mother of Abreha and Atsbeha, who are credited with introducing Christianity to Ethiopia.
-The king list additionally claims that Christianity came to Ethiopia in 327 during a "joint" rule between Sofya and "Abreha Atsbeha".
-In reality it was Ezana who was the first Christian king of Axum and it has been suggested by some historians that he was a partial inspiration for the legend of Abreha and Atsbeha.
-The king list thus merges some historical facts with myths by acknowledging Sofya's period of rule in early 4th century but does not mention Ezana until 180 years later under the name "Pazena Ezana".
-Sofya's husband may appear on the list as the king named "Alameda" that reigned directly before Ezana, although archeologist E. A. Wallis Budge believed this to be a different king named Alla Amidas.
+In reality it was Ezana who was the first Christian king of Axum and it has been suggested by some historians that he and his brother Saizana were the inspiration for the legend of Abreha and Atsbeha.

-A monarch named "Ahywa" is listed on some king lists reigning directly before Abreha and Atsbeha.
-A manuscript held in the British Museum as well as a king list recorded by Egyptologist Henry Salt in 1814 both mention a monarch called "Ahywa" who reigned for 3 years, although neither specify the gender of this ruler.
+A monarch named "Ahywa" is named on some earlier regnal lists reigning directly before Abreha and Atsbeha.
+A manuscript held in the British Museum as well as a king list recorded by Egyptologist Henry Salt in 1814 both mention a monarch called "Ahywa" who reigned for 3 years.
 The same manuscript additionally claims that the mother of Abreha and Atsbeha was a woman named Eguala Anbasa, who may be the same woman as Sofya but under a different name.

+According to an unpublished short history of kings from Axum the wife of Ella Amida was named "Ahiyewa", who reigned for three years during the minority of her sons, who were both put in the temple of Axum under the protection of the high priest.
+This suggests that the 3-year reign of "Ahywa" from the regnal lists refers to the regency of Sofya, although the 1922 regnal list extended this to seven years.

+The queen is explicitly named Sofya in a book titled Gedle Abreha and Asbeha from the Church of Abreha wa-Atsbeha, where she is named as the wife of king Tazer and mother of Abreha and Atsbeha.